mbrylewi/BookingScrapper/README.md

 To execute the script related to the scrapper, you can do as mentionned :

 `$ python scrappy.py --competitors <your_list_of_competitors> --checking <YYYY-MM-DD> --interval <number> --outdir <path_of_directory> --verbosity`

+<your_list_of_competitors" should be provided as : "competiror 1" "competiror 2" "competiror 3" "competiror n" (there is no limit)

 # Execution of the command using the parser
 Logs will tell at which part is the scrapper.
 (Creating the url,generating file,saving, etc...)